alexlalov-hub/Memories/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-You can also find the site deployed here: https://ornate-fenglisu-bd9ad0.netlify.app/
+You can also find the site deployed using Netlify here: https://ornate-fenglisu-bd9ad0.netlify.app/

 ## Code scaffolding